In preparation for upcoming renovations, the Harris Gallery

 Galveston Photography: 1860 – 1890

-Rosenberg Library proudly announces its newest exhibit: Galveston Photography, 1860 – 1890.
+Rosenberg Library proudly announced its exhibit: Galveston Photography, 1860 – 1890.

-The exhibit will include the earliest known photographs of downtown Galveston which were taken by Sache & Potter Studio in 1861, just before the Civil War.
-Other images include the aftermath of a devastating hurricane that struck the island in October 1867 as well as damage from a downtown fire in 1877.
-One of the most striking images in the exhibit is a photograph of three men in a canoe resting above a frozen Galveston Bay after a winter storm in 1886.
+The exhibit included the earliest known photographs of downtown Galveston which were taken by Sache & Potter Studio in 1861, just before the Civil War.
+Other images included the aftermath of a devastating hurricane that struck the island in October 1867 as well as damage from a downtown fire in 1877.
+One of the most striking images in the exhibit was a photograph of three men in a canoe resting above a frozen Galveston Bay after a winter storm in 1886.

-Other interesting images are stereographs created by Galveston photographer P.H.
+Other interesting images were stereographs created by Galveston photographer P.H.
 Rose in the mid-1880s.
 Steregraphs are double images from slightly different perspectives which appear as a single, three-dimensional image when viewed with a stereoscope.
-Special viewing lenses will be available in the exhibit gallery so that these photos can be seen as originally intended by the photographer.
+Special viewing lenses were available in the exhibit gallery so that these photos could be seen as originally intended by the photographer.